SpudMonkey7k/neopets-flash-fix-VM/README.md

 2. Find fiddler script folder (usually Documents\Fiddler2\Scripts) and save [CustomRules.js](/fiddler/CustomRules.js) to that directory.
 Alternatively, you can copy/paste the file contents into Fiddler->Rules->Customize rules, and hit Ctrl+S to save.
 You should hear a slight ding.
 3. In Fiddler go to Tools -> Options -> HTTPS.
 > **Enable:**
-> A. Capture HTTPS CONNECTs
+> - Capture HTTPS CONNECTs
-> B. Decrypt HTTPS Traffic
+> - Decrypt HTTPS Traffic
-> C. Ignore Server Certificate Errors.
+> - Ignore Server Certificate Errors.
-4. Click Actions->Export Root Certificate to Desktop (This is to make Pale Moon trust the localhost and not give you constant certificate errors)
+> 4. Click Actions->Export Root Certificate to Desktop (This is to make Pale Moon trust the localhost and not give you constant certificate errors)
-5. Click Actions->Trust Root Certificate.
+> 5. Click Actions->Trust Root Certificate.
 This will make other browsers (like Chrome), and Windows apps such as Discord, also trust the proxy (Fiddler). *This isn't strictly necessary, but if it's not done, you won't be able to use Chrome/Discord/Etc while Fiddler is running and intercepting traffic.*
 6. Download the [neopets folder in this project](https://download-directory.github.io/?url=https://github.com/themrrobert/neopets-flash-fix-windows-10/tree/main/neopets)
-7. Find fiddler installation path (usually C:\Program Files\Fiddler), create a folder named "neopets" and extract the downloaded neopets.zip files into it.
-Extract files should end up looking like C:\Program Files\Fiddler\neopets\games\...
+7. Find fiddler installation path (usually C:\Users\YOUR_USERNAME\AppData\Local\Programs\Fiddler or C:\Program Files\Fiddler), create a folder named "neopets" and extract the downloaded neopets.zip files into it.
+Extract files should end up looking like C:\Users\YOUR_USERNAME\AppData\Local\Programs\Fiddler\neopets\games\...
 8. Close Fiddler.
 9. Start Fiddler whenever you want to play Neopets games :)